 7. Don’t forget the sides.
-It’s easy to overlook side dishes and focus only on the main course but unless you’re planning one pot dishes, you’re going to need some sides.
-A great way to add a healthy side into each meal is always having salad available (see tip 6, so there’s no excuses that salads take too long) or keeping a stockpile of frozen veggie steamers in your freezer.
+It’s easy to overlook side dishes and focus only on the main course but unless you’re planning one-pot dishes, you’re going to need some sides.
+A great way to add a healthy side into each meal is always having an easy salad available (see tip 6, so there are no excuses that salads take too long) or keeping a stockpile of frozen veggie steamers in your freezer.

 Do you have any meal planning secrets to share?
-I’d love to hear them – share them with my on Twitter or Facebook!
+I’d love to hear them – share them with me on Twitter or Facebook!